 An estimated 160 million Americans are either obese or overweight.
 Nearly three-quarters of American men and more than 60% of women are obese or overweight.
 These are also major challenges for America’s children – nearly 30% of boys and girls under age 20 are either obese or overweight, up from 19% in 1980.
 According to this site, you can always combine cbd to your diet to get better results.
 While THC activates the CB1 receptors, CBD influences molecules in a human body to block them off.
 By shutting these receptors off, it helps in reducing appetite and can prevent overeating and obesity.
+If you are a runner, Adam Kemp’s guide on supplements that can help runners perform better is a great resource.

 Join the best new keto recipe and support Facebook Group HERE!